Get a free application, infrastructure and malware scan report - Scan Your Website Now

 5. Restrict Access

-In some cases, it may also be necessary to start mandating workplace-only devices used in the office and ramp up the protocols for internet use.
+In some instances, it may be necessary to mandate the use of workplace-only devices within office premises and enforce stricter protocols for internet usage to bolster overall security measures.

 6. Use Strong Device Authentication